WassimTenachi/PhySO/README.md

 It should be noted that SR capabilities of `physo` are heavily dependent on hyperparameters, it is therefore recommended to tune hyperparameters to your own specific problem for doing science.
 However, here is a quick and easy way to run an SR task using the default configuration to play around with.
-Please note that for now this configuration was only tuned on a few physical test cases performances will probably improve in the future.
+Please note that for now this configuration was only tuned on a few physical test cases and that performances will probably improve in the future.

 Given a dataset $(x_0,..., x_n, y)$:
 ```